who i am

 Providing: Creating a future for the individual needs of your heirs.

 We just celebrated our 80th birthdays, and hope to see many more.
 But we realize now is the time to make sure our four children and twelve grandchildren are set financially once we are gone.
-Each heir has is in a different situation, which could cause some discord when the estate is distributed.
+Each heir is in a different situation, which could cause some discord when the estate is distributed.
 One of our children has special needs, while another is in the clergy and runs an overseas mission.
 We have a real estate developer who is always looking for new property and capital to finance the purchase, and a doctor who will leave their inheritance invested for the long run.
 We want as much of our $30 million estate as possible to pass to our heirs tax-free.
 We want to fund our grandchildren’s college and graduate school educations.
 We want to protect the assets from any imprudent financial decisions.
 Most of all, we want to avoid infighting and tension related to the estate administration.
 We need a financial advisor who can handle our delicate situation.

 WHAT WE CAN DO